7 Mundane Things I Actually Can’t Wait to Get Back to Doing

 Browsing my favorite stores

 Courtesy Dawn WeinbergerShopping apps and online sales are great, but they don’t compare to the experience of perusing my favorite stores in person (this is how I find the best deals, like the Current/Elliot jeans I scored for under $30).
 Even when I don’t intend to spend any money, I love going to Nordstrom or stopping by consignment shops on weekends just to see what’s new.
 I enjoy wandering through the mall with my daughter when she has a day off from school (for some other reason than COVID-19), killing time at boutiques in between appointments or meetings, and combing the clearance racks at Marshalls.
 Obviously, this is all off-limits right now—and I miss these shopping excursions so much.
 When social distancing is lifted and non-essential shopping is once again deemed safe, one of the first things I’ll be doing is engaging in some good old-fashioned brick-and-mortar retail therapy.
-Even now, there are ways you can still support your favorite small businesses.

 Going to the hair salon, nail studio, and massage therapist